omcfarlane/ONDISPLAY/README.md

 # ONDISPLAY
-A fullscreen hi-res jacket for Simplify.
+A fullscreen hi-res jacket for showing off album art with Simplify.

 Currently __ONDISPLAY__ is exclusively designed for 13-inch screens with a 1440 x 900px resolution.
 It is recommended that you disable “Keep on top of all other windows“ under Preferences → Jackets.